 Next up, the GTR Lighting Ultra Series LED headlight bulb inside the Vision X sealed 5×7 housing.

-Maximum low beam Lux for this bulb was 1,161.
+The maximum low beam Lux for this bulb was 1,161.
 A 333% increase in brightness!

 The hotspot is improved greatly, and the beam pattern is slightly wider.
 The beam pattern isn’t the greatest, it’s distorted and produces a small amount of glare.
 Overall though, much better than the halogen bulb.

 The high beam Lux is 1,509 with the GTR bulbs.
 The beam pattern is taller than the halogen bulb, but is slightly more narrow and is 168% brighter.
-Overall, I’m pretty impressed with this bulb so I’d give it a 7/10 because it retains the original shape but extends it’s width and creates extra brightness.
+Overall, I’m pretty impressed with this bulb so I’d give it a 7/10 because it retains the original shape but extends its width and creates extra brightness.

 S-V.4 + Vision X

 Now for the S-V.4 bulb.
-It was released late 2018, and since then it has performed great in every single headlight we have tested it in.
+It was released in late 2018, and since then it has performed great in every single headlight we have tested it in.
 Let’s see how it does in these housings.